biancacecato/website/content/home/projects.md

 ## Working Papers

-"Newspapers, Information and Enforcement of Environmental Laws"
+"Newspapers, Information, and Enforcement of Environmental Laws"

 [*Draft Available upon Request*]

-"Climate, Migration and Welfare", with Frederik Noack and Patrick Baylis
+"Can Migration Mitigate Weather and Climate Damages?", with Frederik Noack and Patrick Baylis

 [*Draft Available upon Request*]